 You and your family’s welfare should also be taken into account.
 Some are keener on warmer weather as in Arizona or Texas, but others may want to experience all four seasons as in Virginia or Ohio.
 In addition, you should be close or at a reasonable distance to what you enjoy.
 If you love to ski, Colorado might be a good fit.
 Or if you prefer boating or beach activities, Florida may be more up your alley.

 For a lot of veterans, it’s important to stay close to the lifestyle that was a part of them for so long, especially as retirees can utilize the benefits for as long as they would like.
 Luckily, there are installations everywhere from coast-to-coast and overseas, so there are options almost everywhere.
-Noting the location of the VA facilities would also be beneficial to receive earned treatment and since there are some not connected to a military installation, researches should pinpoint it separately.
+After that last PCS, noting the location of the VA facilities would also be beneficial to receive earned treatment and since there are some not connected to a military installation, researches should pinpoint it separately.

 A lot of military members move back home because of the support of family and friends, which can be invaluable.
 Sometimes, it might be the needed encouragement to get back into the civilian sector and networking among familiar faces could get your foot in the door.
 It can also be a good stepping stone for your family’s long term plan or whatever other plan you map out, if you decide to move back home.

-Think about each member of your family and their preferences.
+Think about each member of your family and their preferences as you near your last PCS.
 If your spouse will be working, does your short list of places have something for them?
 Also, are the schools in the area a good fit for your kids?
 Research the different characteristics and qualities that you think would be beneficial for your family members to keep in mind.
 Once you’ve evaluated the points above, ask yourself these questions:

 Do I want to live in the city, suburb or country?